Host and hostess clubs: Hostesses within the KTV

-Chinese businessmen use various hostesses as a means of persuading the businessmen and as an outlet to earn favors in the future.
-This mentality is carried with many Chinese businessmen and has become the common perception on business for many of the Chinese men.
-These hostesses serve to please the client and allow the client to feel satisfied and trustworthy while present at the KTV.

-Hostesses are expected to pressure businessmen to drink, sing and gain as much attention as possible.
+Chinese businessmen use hostesses as a means of persuading other businessmen and as an outlet to earn favors in the future.
+Hostesses are expected to pressure customers to drink, sing and gain as much attention as possible.

-The Chinese businessmen that visit the KTV maintain a main and sentimental priority of establishing connections within their respective companies.
+Chinese businessmen that visit the KTV maintain a priority of establishing connections within their respective companies.
 Hostesses internally degrade their personal and "moral appearance" in order to satisfy a sentiment of masculine pleasure.
-These implications directly integrate into the creation of hegemonic masculinity for the business world.
-This correlates to the value of male dominance throughout the business world and enhances the principle of hyper-masculinity which decreases diversity for Chinese ethics.
-This also leads to gender inequality for women not only in the KTVs, but more generally throughout many realms of life in China.
+This may entail the loss of moral code and ethics for the women in the KTV.
+These values also relate to the foundations of guanxi, by which there is created a hierarchical system of social order because men possess more power in the KTV than do the hostesses.